-In this seventh instalment of the RPA Implementation Lifecycle series, we will be exploring the Development phase.
+In this instalment of the RPA Implementation Lifecycle series, we will be exploring the Development phase.
 We will discuss User Interface (UI) Object Selectors which should be a key consideration when developing RPA bots that act through the UI interfaces of the underlying applications

 UI Object Selector Categories

 Any automation tool that uses an application’s UI or presentation layer to create an automated procedure requires some sort of mechanism to identify and interact with the UI objects.
 Interestingly, there is more than one way by which this can be achieved, and we can categorise these mechanisms into different maturity levels as below based on their accuracy and the robustness of the resultant automation.